metio/terraform-provider-k8s/docs/data-sources/autoscaling_karmada_io_federated_hpa_v1alpha1_manifest.md

 Required:

 - `type` (String) type is the type of metric source.
-It should be one of 'ContainerResource', 'External','Object', 'Pods' or 'Resource', each mapping to a matching field in the object.Note: 'ContainerResource' type is available on when the feature-gateHPAContainerMetrics is enabled
+It should be one of 'ContainerResource', 'External', 'Object', 'Pods' or 'Resource', each mapping to a matching field in the object.
+Note: 'ContainerResource' type is available on when the feature-gate HPAContainerMetrics is enabled

 Optional:

-- `container_resource` (Attributes) containerResource refers to a resource metric (such as those specified inrequests and limits) known to Kubernetes describing a single container ineach pod of the current scale target (e.g. CPU or memory).
-Such metrics arebuilt in to Kubernetes, and have special scaling options on top of thoseavailable to normal per-pod metrics using the 'pods' source.This is an alpha feature and can be enabled by the HPAContainerMetrics feature flag. (see [below for nested schema](#nestedatt--spec--metrics--container_resource))
+- `container_resource` (Attributes) containerResource refers to a resource metric (such as those specified in requests and limits) known to Kubernetes describing a single container in each pod of the current scale target (e.g. CPU or memory).
+Such metrics are built in to Kubernetes, and have special scaling options on top of those available to normal per-pod metrics using the 'pods' source.
+This is an alpha feature and can be enabled by the HPAContainerMetrics feature flag. (see [below for nested schema](#nestedatt--spec--metrics--container_resource))
-- `external` (Attributes) external refers to a global metric that is not associatedwith any Kubernetes object.
-It allows autoscaling based on informationcoming from components running outside of cluster(for example length of queue in cloud messaging service, orQPS from loadbalancer running outside of cluster). (see [below for nested schema](#nestedatt--spec--metrics--external))
+- `external` (Attributes) external refers to a global metric that is not associated with any Kubernetes object.
+It allows autoscaling based on information coming from components running outside of cluster (for example length of queue in cloud messaging service, or QPS from loadbalancer running outside of cluster). (see [below for nested schema](#nestedatt--spec--metrics--external))
-- `object` (Attributes) object refers to a metric describing a single kubernetes object(for example, hits-per-second on an Ingress object). (see [below for nested schema](#nestedatt--spec--metrics--object))
+- `object` (Attributes) object refers to a metric describing a single kubernetes object (for example, hits-per-second on an Ingress object). (see [below for nested schema](#nestedatt--spec--metrics--object))
-- `pods` (Attributes) pods refers to a metric describing each pod in the current scale target(for example, transactions-processed-per-second).
-The values will beaveraged together before being compared to the target value. (see [below for nested schema](#nestedatt--spec--metrics--pods))
+- `pods` (Attributes) pods refers to a metric describing each pod in the current scale target (for example, transactions-processed-per-second).
+The values will be averaged together before being compared to the target value. (see [below for nested schema](#nestedatt--spec--metrics--pods))
-- `resource` (Attributes) resource refers to a resource metric (such as those specified inrequests and limits) known to Kubernetes describing each pod in thecurrent scale target (e.g. CPU or memory).
-Such metrics are built in toKubernetes, and have special scaling options on top of those availableto normal per-pod metrics using the 'pods' source. (see [below for nested schema](#nestedatt--spec--metrics--resource))
+- `resource` (Attributes) resource refers to a resource metric (such as those specified in requests and limits) known to Kubernetes describing each pod in the current scale target (e.g. CPU or memory).
+Such metrics are built in to Kubernetes, and have special scaling options on top of those available to normal per-pod metrics using the 'pods' source. (see [below for nested schema](#nestedatt--spec--metrics--resource))

 <a id="nestedatt--spec--metrics--container_resource"></a>
 ### Nested Schema for `spec.metrics.container_resource`